-PB2 has a higher lead content than PB1 which gives an excellent resistance to wear.
+PB2 has a higher tin content than PB1 which gives an excellent resistance to wear.

-CA104 is wrought high strength aluminium bronze, the commonly most used bronze on the market in the UK.
+CA104 is wrought high strength aluminium bronze, the commonly most used bronze in the market in the UK.

 Aluminium Bronze BS2874 CA104 is used for its high strength and excellent corrosion resistance to sea water and other aggressive environments.
 Aluminium Bronze BS2874 CA104 also has good wear and abrasive resistance the ability to withstand shock loading.

-Aluminium Bronze NES833 DEFD STAN 02-833 is a nickel aluminium bronze similar to CA104 but manufactured to the requirements of the Ministry of Defence.
+Aluminium Bronze NES833 DEF-STAN 02-833 is a nickel aluminium bronze similar to CA104 but manufactured to the requirements of the Ministry of Defence.
 The MOD stipulate a nickel content that exceeds the iron content to improve the general corrosion performance.View Details

 One of the American grades of nickel aluminium bronze.
-Aluminium Bronze c6300 / C63200 contains around 10% aluminium, 5% nickel and 3% iron the alloy offers an inherent high strength and hardness combined with a very good toughness and an excellent resistance to wear, shock and abrasion.
+Aluminium bronze C63000 contains around 10% aluminium, 5% nickel and 3% iron the alloy offers an inherent high strength and hardness combined with a very good toughness and an excellent resistance to wear, shock and abrasion.